File¶

 LabelCategories provide a systematic approach to classifying the characteristics and threat indicators of a file.
 This model organizes labels into distinct categories such as informational tags, technical techniques, and attribution links.
 By categorizing labels, analysts can efficiently navigate and assess the nature and potential threats associated with a file, streamlining the malware analysis process.

-Field | Type | Description | Required | Default |
+| Field | Type | Description | Required | Default |

-info | List [Keyword] | Informational labels providing additional context about the file. | Yes |
+| info | List [Keyword] | Informational labels providing context. | Yes |

 [] |